watson-developer-cloud/conversation-connector/README.md

 ### Deployment troubleshooting

-Errors may occur during the deployment process (either UI-based or manual) for various reasons.
+Errors may occur during the deployment process for various reasons.
 The following are some of the most common:

 - Unsupported IBM Cloud regions